Programproductions/lambda-alexa-jovo-stages/README.md

 - alexa_skill_id   = "YOUR_PROVISIONED_ALEXA SKILL_ID"
 - function_version = "$LATEST"

-VERY IMORTANT - uncomment out the *tfvars and *tfvras.json in the gitignore file
+**VERY IMPORTANT - uncomment out the *tfvars and *tfvras.json in the gitignore file**  if you don't do this you may expose you credentials when using git

 # To START: